Seven-string guitar: Solid body electric guitars

 In the early thirties the National String Instrument Corporation offered seven-string versions of their solid-body lap-steel guitars.

-A solid body seven-string electric guitar was conceived by guitarist Lenny Breau and built by luthier Kirk Sand, debuting at the 1983 NAMM convention featuring a high A-string (rather than the low A-string of Eps).
+A solid body seven-string electric guitar was conceived by guitarist Lenny Breau and built by luthier Kirk Sand, debuting at the 1983 NAMM Show, featuring a high A-string (rather than the low A-string of Eps).
 In 1987, Fender signed an agreement with Alex Gregory to produce a Stratocaster-style guitar that featured a high A-string.
 A small number of prototypes were made.
 However the unit was never put into production.
 He has made numerous false claims in regards to the 7 string guitar and is not considered a reliable source of information, even regarding his own 7 string signature series which was produced in limited numbers by Fender.
 He frequently embellishes the events that took place in all facets of its production.

-The first mass-produced seven-string was the Ibanez UV7 as a signature model for Steve Vai.
-It was also used by John Petrucci, Reb Beach and Korn amongst others.
+The first mass-produced seven-string was the Ibanez UV7, a signature model for Steve Vai.
+It was also used by John Petrucci, Reb Beach, and Korn guitarists Brian Welch and James Shaffer, amongst others.
 Vai was drawn to the idea for much of the same reasons seven-string classical and jazz players were—the extended range the additional string offered.
 After initial experimentation with a high A, a low B was added as the high A proved to be too prone to breaking.
 (Kirk Sand and Lenny Breau solved the breaking high A string problem by shortening the scale length to 22.75", Vai's Ibanez is 25.5".)
 Vai began touring with Whitesnake with a seven-string prototype, and then used the guitars for his 1990 release Passion and Warfare.